chenxingqiang/secret-learn/doc/modules/feature_extraction.rst

 In order to address the wider task of Natural Language Understanding, the local structure of sentences and paragraphs should thus be taken into account.
-Many such models will thus be casted as "Structured output" problems which are currently outside of the scope of jax-sklearn.
+Many such models will thus be casted as "Structured output" problems which are currently outside of the scope of secret-learn.

 .. _hashing_vectorizer: